giobongio/mars-rover/README.md

 - `php artisan db:seed --class=ObstacleSeeder`: creates a random list of obstacles placed in the Mars surface
 - `php artisan key:generate`: generates a unique application key
 - `php artisan serve`: starts the Laravel server on localhost
-- Visit http://127.0.0.1:8000/: if you see the Laravel welcome page, everything is working fine! 🚀
+- Visit [Laravel index page](http://127.0.0.1:8000/): if you see the welcome page, everything is working fine! 🚀

 # Requirements